From A to Z, here are 26 running terms you should drop in your next conversation.

 J is for Jogging10 of 27

-An alternate term for running that some runners despise being associated with.
+An alternative term for running that most serious runners despise.

 K is for Kick11 of 27